This is the privacy notice of the Dare to Live Trust. In this document, “we”, “our”, or “us” refers to the Dare to Live Trust.

 We may collect, store and use the following kinds of personal information:

-- information that you provide to us when completing the forms on our website, including the contact, booking or registration forms (including your email address, name, phone number, date of birth, interests and hobbies, and dietary requirements);
+- information that you provide to us when completing the forms on our website, including the contact, newsletter, booking or registration forms (including your email address, name, date of birth, dietary requirements and any other significant issues we need to be aware of (e.g. physical health issues));

 - information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address);